Blue Light Protection

 Specially Designed Bifocals

-Top of the lens is set for the computer and the bottom is set for reading.
-The bifocal segment should be low.
+The top of the lens is set for the computer and the bottom is set for reading.
+The bifocal segment should below.
 Great compromise over the single vision lens.
-If made the frame should be on the small side, so that you can slide them down your nose to see at a distance.
+If made the frame should be on the small side so that you can slide them down your nose to see at a distance.
 Disadvantage: noticeable line, no distance vision.
 Advantage: excellent optics with large field of vision.

-Top of the glasses are for distance.
+The top of the glasses are for distance.
 Large intermediate area for the computer.
-"Bifocal segment" in the bottom for reading.
+"Bifocal segment" at the bottom for reading.
 These glasses are for working only.
 Removes the disadvantage of the preceding lens.
 Disadvantage: line is seen by you and others Advantage: excellent optics, large field of view.